leerob/comprs/docs/introduction-to-image-compression.md

 ## The Origins of Compression

-Compression is a simple idea that goes _incredibly_ deep.

 Back in the 1840s, it was expensive to use a telegraph, so a fine gentleman named Samuel Morse came up with, you guessed it, Morse code.
 If you gave shorter codes to the most common letters, you could save some money!
 "E" is the most frequent in English, so it gets a single dot.
 "Q" is dash-dash-dot-dash.

 This was clever engineering, but nobody knew how good compression could theoretically get.
 It wasn't until 1948 that Claude Shannon answered both questions in a paper called "A Mathematical Theory of Communication."